envarano/Embedded-Prototype/README.md

 After installing all dependencies, replace all areas containing "PARTICLE_ACCOUNT_TOKEN" with token of your particle account.
 You can get this by downloading the particle CLI at https://docs.particle.io/tutorials/developer-tools/cli/ and using the command "particle token list".

-"BOT_TOKEN" should be replaced with the token of a discord bot, or you can use my token Njk2MzIzMTIzMTA4MzgwNzAy.XtpacQ.YZlM-Wno2wP70-wfjQntKKzzjfU
+"BOT_TOKEN" should be replaced with the token of a discord bot.

 System 1 (particle photon/argon) should have particle-code flashed to it.